ClaudiaInSweden/hanneles_art_gallery/README.md

 #### HTML

 One error was returned when passing through the [W3C Markup validator](https://validator.w3.org/).

 The error is on the Django-Allauth Sign-up Page and documented in the [Bugs section](https://github.com/ClaudiaInSweden/hanneles_art_gallery#bugs) of this file.
-Validation has been performed both via address and text input on 2024-07-09.
+Validation has been performed both via address and text input on 2024-07-09 respective 2024-07-11.

 | Page  | No Errors | Errors | Info |